ishaqBBC/blog/blog/content/blog/2023-05-16-aws-92-amazon-s3-replication-notes.md

 - Use **S3 Batch Replication** for existing and failed objects.
 - **Permanent deletions are not replicated**, for security reasons.
-- **Replication is not transitive**—no chaining between multiple buckets.
+- **Replication is not transitive**  no chaining between multiple buckets.

 # Understanding Amazon S3 Replication: A Practical Overview